msintuneappsdk/Taskr-Sample-Intune-Xamarin-Android-Apps/README.md

 ## Highlighted SDK Features
 This project demonstrates proper integration with the MAM SDK and the [MAM-WE service](https://docs.microsoft.com/en-us/intune/app-sdk-android#app-protection-policy-without-device-enrollment).
 However, it does not show how to properly handle [multi-identity](https://docs.microsoft.com/en-us/intune/app-sdk-android#multi-identity-optional) protection.
 If your application needs to be multi-identity aware please refer to the [implementation documentation](https://docs.microsoft.com/en-us/intune/app-sdk-android#enabling-multi-identity).

 __!
-NOTE__ For policy to be applied to the application, the user will need to sign in and authenticate with ADAL.
+NOTE__ For policy to be applied to the application, the user will need to sign in and authenticate with MSAL.

 ### Actively Managed
 The following policies require explicit app involvement in order to be properly enforced.